CEECOM 2025

 June 6th-7th 2025, Šime Vitasovića 1, 23000, Zadar

-The Department of Sociology at the Univeristy of Zadar in cooperation with the ECREA Central and East European Network is organizing the 15th Central and Eastern European Communication and Media Conference CEECOM 2025 from June 6-7, 2025 in Zadar, Croatia.
+The Department of Sociology at the University of Zadar in cooperation with the ECREA Central and East European Network is organizing the 15th Central and Eastern European Communication and Media Conference CEECOM 2025 from June 6-7, 2025 in Zadar, Croatia.

 Scope and Topics: